aishwarya-prince/Routine/README.md

 # Routine
-This code is still in development stage.
-I am trying to build an application that stores few details about user's daily routine.
-I have used Tkinter libary and SQL for this application.
-Current code when executed, opens tkinter window with ADD,SEARCH, DELETE, SHOWALL Buttons.
+This is a standlone application which will stored users daily routine.
+In this application, we have frontend, backend and Database setup.
-User can add data and view all of the stored data in Database.
+User can add data, view the data present in Database, delete and search data.